RobinKlieber/cfRNA_DLBCL/README.md

 # cfRNA_DLBCL
 Analysis of DLBCL cell-free RNA

-This repository contains the code in Linux to reproduce the results and R script HTML report to reproduce the plots included in the manuscript.
+This repository contains the Linux code and R script HTML report needed to reproduce the results and plots included in the manuscript.